Unemployment benefits: Processes

 Eligibility criteria for unemployment benefits typically factor in the applicant's employment history and their reason for being unemployed.
 Once approved, there is sometimes a waiting period before being able to receive benefits.
 In the US, there is no waiting period on a temporary basis currently due to the COVID-19 pandemic, but in many states there is a waiting week.
 In Germany and Belgium, there is no waiting week.
 The current waiting period in Canada is seven days.
-Countries implement varied potential benefit durations (PBD), which is how long an individual is eligible to receive benefits.
+Countries implement varied potential benefit duration (PBD), which is how long an individual is eligible to receive benefits.
 The PBD may be a sliding scale function of the applicant's past employment history and age, or it may be a set length for all applicants.
 In Argentina, for example, six months of work history results in a PBD of two months, while 36 months or more of work history can result in a PBD of a full year, with an extra six months of PBD to applicants over the age of 45.

 Most countries calculate the amount of unemployment benefit as a percentage of the applicant's former income.
 A typical replacement percentage is 50–65%.
 Some countries offer much higher levels of wage replacement, such as the Netherlands (75%), Luxembourg (80%), and Denmark (90%).
 There are often caps on the maximum benefit level, ranging from 33% of a country's average wage (Turkey) to 227% of its average wage (France).
 The average maximum benefit level is 77% among OECD countries.
 Most benefit payments are constant over the course of the PBD, though countries such as the Netherlands, Sweden, Hungary, Slovenia, Spain, and Italy have a declining benefit path, in which the wage replacement percentage decreases over time.

 Most countries require those receiving unemployment benefits to search for a new job, and can require documentation of job search activities.
-Benefits may be cut if the applicant does not fulfil the search requirements, or turns down a job offer deemed acceptable by the unemployment benefits agency.
+Benefits may be cut if the applicant does not fulfill the search requirements, or turns down a job offer deemed acceptable by the unemployment benefits agency.
 Agencies may also provide resources, training, or education for job seekers.
 Some countries allow beneficiaries to accept part-time jobs without losing benefit eligibility, which can counter the disincentive of unemployment benefits to accepting jobs that do not fully replace the former wages.

 Unemployment benefits are typically funded by payroll taxes on employers and employees.
 This can be supplemented by the government's general tax revenue, which can occur periodically or in response to economic downturn.
-Contribution rates are usually between 1–3% of gross earnings, and are usually split between the employer and employee.
+Contribution rates are usually between 1 and 3% of gross earnings, and are usually split between the employer and employee.